parsaghaffari/browserbee/ARCHITECTURE.md

 - **options/Options.css**: Styling for the options page
 - **options/index.tsx**: Entry point for the options page

+### Tracking Module

+The Tracking Module handles memory storage, token tracking, and other tracking-related functionality.

+- **tracking/memoryService.ts**: Manages storage and retrieval of agent memories
+  - Handles IndexedDB operations
+  - Provides memory storage and retrieval
+  - Includes self-healing database functionality
+- **tracking/tokenTrackingService.ts**: Tracks token usage for API calls
+- **tracking/screenshotManager.ts**: Manages screenshot storage and retrieval
+- **tracking/domainUtils.ts**: Utilities for working with domains

 ## Data Flow

 1. User enters a prompt in the Side Panel
 2. The prompt is sent to the Background Module
 3. The Background Module initializes the Agent
-4. The Agent processes the prompt and executes browser actions
+4. The Agent processes the prompt and executes browser actions:
+   - TokenManager handles token estimation and history trimming
+   - PromptManager generates the system prompt
+   - ExecutionEngine manages the execution flow
+   - ToolManager provides access to browser tools
+   - MemoryManager integrates relevant memories
+   - ErrorHandler manages error conditions
 5. Results are streamed back to the Side Panel
 6. The Side Panel displays the results to the user